Benjamin-Loison/MathInFoLy19/README.md

 Here is the result of our project at the end of the week.
 We worked on the Picross game.

-PS: Some data may be missing like tests, PDF...
+PS0: Some data may be missing like tests, PDF...
+PS1: Required glucose for running (may be glucose static (parallel version) depending on the code version)

 Credits: